 This is my favorite time of year, but it’s also nostalgic in many ways as preparations begin for winter and the days become shorter.
+I’ve been thinking of getting some new outdoor garden furniture but I think it might have to wait until next season.
 Frost arrived yesterday and the perennials in my garden have begun to die back.
 It’s those cool nights and warm days that turn our maple leaves glorious shades of red.
+While the leaves may look beautiful, they can be a real nuisance when they start clogging up the cottage’s guttering.
+It starts to look pretty unsightly when it builds up, but services like Clean Pro Gutter Cleaning Long Island can help to clear the blocked debris which also helps to prevent future water damage that could occur if left unaddressed.
 Nature is such an extraordinary thing, and as one season passes I like to remember the last.
 I love spending time in my garden, but as the nights start to draw in it can be difficult to sit outside for long.
 One of my friends lives in Norway and has just bought a Lyktstolpe (lamp-post) for her garden so that she can sit outside in the evenings.
 Maybe I’ll have to invest in some garden lighting too, especially now I’ve got a dog to keep my eye on.

 Anyway, as promised, I’ve put together a photo tour of my cottage garden this season, a scrapbook of sorts, and a simple reminder that spring is just a winter away…